preciofishbone/OmniaDocsG2/pages/page-types/index.rst

 Page Types
 ==================

 An administrator or an editor with the correct permissions can work with Page Types.
-A Page Type contains sections where blocks can be placed for content.
+A page type contains sections where blocks can be placed for content.
 Sections can be targeted.

-Some blocks can be added to a Page Type so they are a part of the layout presented to editors of a page based on the Page Type.
+Some blocks can be added to a page type so they are a part of the layout presented to editors of a page based on the Page Type.
 See the bottom of this page for more information on blocks that belong to the Page Type.

-When a new page is created, the editor can choose Page Type from any available in the Page Type list.
+When a new page is created, the editor can choose page type from any available in the page type list.

 Edit a Page Type
 *****************
-To edit a Page Type, do the following:
+To edit a page type, do the following:

 1. Go to any page.
 2. Edit the page.